Recovering contact forms from boundary data: Non-squeezing of -symplectic volumes, Morse wrinkles of Reeb fields, and holography

 In contrast, for an {\sf even} $j$, we get Conjecturally, the last integral is positive (see Conjecture \ref{conj.positive_on_Morse_strata} and Examples 5.1-5.2).

 Motivated by these observations, we introduce some {\sf numerical measures of the stratified concavity/convexity} of the Reeb flows $v_\b$ relative to the boundary $\d_1X$:

 Of course, these quantities depend on the choice of the contact form $\b$ that represents a given contact structure $\xi$ and whose Reeb vector field $v_\b$ is boundary generic.
-They measure how ``wrinkled" $\d_1X$ is in relation to the Reeb flow $v_\b$.
+They measure how ``wrinkled" $\d_1X$ is in relation to the Reeb flow.
 By the very definition of $\kappa_j^+(\b), \kappa_j(\b)$, they belong to the category of ``boundary data".
+In general, we do not know whether these quantities are positive for all $j \geq 2$; Conjecture \ref{conj.positive_on_Morse_strata} suggests they are.